 Also clearly visible from a cursory inspection of the spectrum are strong emission signatures associated with AGN activity, such as \Oiii\ and \Sii.
-BPT diagnostics confirm that all three of the usual diagnostics are well within the parameter space occupied by Seyfert AGNs.
+All three of the usual BPT diagnostics are well within the parameter space occupied by Seyfert AGNs.

-Sandslash also has an archival SDSS-Legacy spectrum obtained on MJD~52365 (i.e., $\sim$~19~yrs prior to the DESI spectrum, see Fig.~\ref{fig:Sandslash_Spec_Comparison}).
+Sandslash also has an archival SDSS-Legacy spectrum obtained on MJD~52365 (i.e., $\sim$~19~yr prior to the DESI spectrum; see Fig.~\ref{fig:Sandslash_Spec_Comparison}).
 The spectral comparison reveals the observed CrLs were also present at the time of the SDSS spectrum, with the SDSS and DESI spectra very similar overall, though with the DESI spectrum having a slightly bluer continuum.
-The weakness of the overall features is the primary reason why the object was not identified in our previous SDSS based search.
-We note that the \Fexi\ emission is stronger in the SDSS spectrum, indicating that some variability in the Fe CrLs displayed by AGNs may be expected when explored over long enough timescales.
+The weakness of the overall features is the primary reason why the object was not identified in our previous SDSS-based search.
+We note that the \Fexi\ emission is stronger in the SDSS spectrum, indicating that some variability in the Fe CrLs displayed by AGNs may be expected when explored over sufficiently long timescales.